Greek Honey Ricotta Pie (Melopita)

 For the filling

-- Extra honey and cinnamon to serve (I decorated mine with honey comb)
+- Extra honey and cinnamon to garnish before serving (I decorated mine with honey comb)

 - Place flour, and sugar, in a food processor and pulse to combine